btcpayserver/blog/blog/_posts/case-study-technical-prism-sideshift.md

 Voila!
 Merchants are now set to receive lightning payments, while Alby handles the details of managing liquidity since their node is being utilized.

-It is worthy to note that you as the administrator of the BTCPay Server will have access to funds in the merchant's Alby account through the LNDHub credentials.\
+It is worthy to note that you as the administrator of the BTCPay Server will have access to funds in the merchant's Alby account through the LNDHub connection string.

 This is why in the next step we will set up a Prism.
 The idea being that Bitcoin remains on Alby only until it reaches a certain threshold (we suggest 100,000 sats).
 Once this amount accrues, it should get forwarded to a destination under the merchant's (could be another lightning address).